Ryanair: 2017–2018: Abandonment of the single-airline strategy, union recognition

-In 2017, Ryanair announced that it would launch an independent Polish subsidiary in 2018, operating charter flights from Poland to Mediterranean destinations.
-Aside from turning away from the company's policy of only operating on a single Air Operator's Certificate, the step also meant that Ryanair would be launching charter flights after having focused only on scheduled operations before.
-The subsidiary was branded Ryanair Sun and received its Polish Air Operator's Certificate in April 2018 and subsequently launched Initially, it had only one former Ryanair Boeing 737-800 and complemented its operation with wet-leased aircraft from its mother company.
-In late 2018, Ryanair Sun was expanded by transferring all Polish-based Ryanair aircraft to it.
-The decision was made in the wake of staff costs and unions.
-As a consequence, Ryanair Sun mainly operated scheduled flights on behalf of its mother company using Ryanair's FR flight numbers.
+Ryanair had only operated with its Irish Air Operator's Certificate and solely under the Ryanair brand.
+However, in April 2017, Ryanair announced that it would launch an independent Polish subsidiary in 2018, operating charter flights from Poland to Mediterranean destinations.
+The subsidiary was branded Ryanair Sun and received its Polish Air Operator's Certificate in April 2018.
+Initially, it had only one former Ryanair Boeing 737-800 and complemented its operation with wet-leased aircraft from its mother company.
+In late 2018, all Polish-based Ryanair aircraft were transferred to Ryanair Sun.
+Ryanair Sun mainly operated scheduled flights on behalf of its parent company using Ryanair's FR flight numbers.
 Ryanair Sun was rebranded Buzz in 2019.

+In December 2017, to prevent strike actions before Christmas, Ryanair agreed to recognise pilots' unions for the first time.

+Ryanair UK was established in December 2017 "to protect itself from a hard Brexit".
+Its first aircraft, re-registered as G-RUKA, was transferred from Ryanair DAC in 2018, with a second aircraft following in 2019.

+In 2017, the government of Portugal requested the intervention of the Tax and Customs Authority to force the company to issue invoices to passengers for the VAT-exempt services to allow them to claim tax refunds after passengers complained of difficulties in getting such invoices.

-Also in 2018, Ryanair expanded its portfolio with Austrian-based Laudamotion, later renamed "Lauda".
+In March 2018, Ryanair acquired 25% of Austrian-based Laudamotion, founded by Niki Lauda, and later renamed "Lauda".
 Laudamotion was the successor of Niki, which had folded as a consequence of the Air Berlin demise.
-The company was founded by Niki Lauda.
-Initially, Ryanair purchased a 25-per cent share in Laudamotion to increase the share to 75 per cent pending government approval.
-The deal was announced in March 2018 ahead of the carrier's launch in June 2018.
-After increasing its share to 75 per cent, Ryanair fully acquired the Austrian airline in December 2018.

-Ryanair UK was established in December 2017 in anticipation of Brexit.
-Its first aircraft, re-registered as G-RUKA, was transferred from Ryanair DAC in 2018, with a second aircraft following in 2019.
-As of April 2023, Ryanair UK has 13 aircraft.
+Ryanair later increased its stake in Laudamotion to 75% and then 100% in December 2018.

-On 23 August 2018, Ryanair announced a new baggage policy.
-Under this policy, Priority Boarding allows for a larger and a smaller bag, capped by the capacity on the airplane.
-The company claimed this reduces turnaround times and simplifies the baggage policy.
-After this, many other low cost airlines introduced similar policies, for example Wizz Air.
+In August 2018, to reduce plane turnaround time, Ryanair announced a baggage policy under which passengers must purchase "Priority Boarding" to carry on both a large and a small bag, capped by the capacity on the aircraft; previously there was no charge to carry on bags.
+The move came about after flights were delayed due to too much luggage at the boarding gate.
+The move was mirrored by Wizz Air.

+In August 2018, pilots of Ryanair in Germany, Sweden, Ireland, Belgium and the Netherlands walked out for 24 hours, leading to the cancellation of 400 flights.